muchdogesec/awesome_threat_intel_blogs/README.md

 ### Dealing with blogs with no feeds

+There are a ton of security blogs that don't offer RSS or ATOM feeds.
+I understand why (namely, concerns over copywrite), but don't necessarily agree with the reasons why.

+Why?

 There are tons of services that will create feeds from websites, Google; "create rss feed for a website".

 For example; https://rss.app/